imklubb/Archipelago-Toy-Story-2/README.md

   title screen and reconnect from there; the state will re-sync correctly.
 - **Client says connected but nothing happens:** Make sure `ts2.lua` is loaded and that the Toy Story 2 Client is pointed at the correct game.
+- **`socket.lua: The specified module could not be found` (or similar socket error):**
+  `ts2.lua` was loaded from the wrong place.
+Move it into your `Archipelago/data/lua/` folder and open it from there.
+That folder holds Archipelago's `socket` networking library (a native file the script can't carry inside itself), and the script must be loaded from beside it.
 - **Wrong game/version:** This randomizer targets the NTSC-U release (`SLUS-00893`).
 Other regions are not supported.